huzaifa786313/Otago-Polytechnic/Special-Topic/Lab1-cloud.md

 ansible-playbook /etc/ansible/ping.yaml
 ```

-After running your playbook the following output should occur
+After running your playbook, the following output should occur

 <img src="Images/playbook2.PNG">

 Congratulations you have now successfully deployed your first ansible playbook